aimms/how-to/Articles/561/561-openapi-overview.rst

 * to translate the response from the server to local application data structures

-This comes across as significantly more work then a procedure call.
+This comes across as significantly more work than a procedure call.
 Is that necessary?
 It is **not**.